dylandhw/dylandhw/README.md

-hi!
-I'm dylan, I like novel security computing, applied ml, and distributed systems architecture.
-I belive software is an extension of our minds - used to shuffle humanity into a new era.
-\
-\
-*"those who can imagine anything, can create the impossible" - alan turing*
+Hi, I'm Dylan.
+I'm a software engineering researcher, I like film and architecture.